 According to the New York Times this year’s International Documentary Film Festival in Amsterdam included an entry called “Cell Stories,” sponsored by Motorola, that was shot entirely with the video camera in one of the new Motorola cellphones.
 Motorola hired Director of Photography Ed Lachman (Erin Brockovich is one of his many films) to shoot a number of short videos using their new cell phone.
 Is the cell phone on its way to replacing the camcorder?
 Not likely, but video is spreading.

 People who own the latest cell phones from Nokia and Samsung Electronics can watch streaming TV from Major League Baseball and other subscription services from the cable networks.
-Third Screen Media in Waltham, Mass, is selling video ads in Flash and Java that appear on mobile phones.
 Some people who use their cell to look up weather or movies are already seeing cell-only advertisements for a Dunkin’ Donuts special offer – a 99-cent latte.
 Sony Entertainment promoted “Spider-Man 2” heavily on the Sprint PCS cell network.
 And this is just the beginning.
 With 160 million Americans carrying cellphones this is ripe territory for marketers.

 And for producers this trend gives new meaning to the term “phone this one in.”